Source Gaming

 Thanks to Cart Boy for help with edits, and AShadowLink for the header.

-Xenoblade Chronicles is the kind of series that loves itself some opposites.
+Xenoblade Chronicles loves itself some opposites.
 The first game takes place on warring giants of flesh and metal, characters are regularly split in half and forced to fight their doppelgängers, even the universe itself comprises two opposing realities.
 I’m not complaining though, because duality is always fun to unpack.
 How do the likes of Noah and N differ from each other, and how are they similar?
 How about Klaus and Zanza, A and Alpha, or friendlier counterparts like Pyra and Mythra?
 All these pairings and more are a goldmine for something like “Player vs. Player,” my yearly attempts at character analysis.
 But instead, we’ll be discussing the most ridiculous duo of nemeses in the series: a protagonist who’s often written off as a joke by the fanbase, and an actual joke who’s often written off entirely.

 Though, of course these two would come across as gags when they’re Nopon.
 This race of feathery freaks is a constant no matter which Xenoblade world you’re exploring, always around to use their fluffy exteriors and funny way of speaking to charm or frustrate players.
 What’s so great about Nopon is that you’ll never know if you’re dealing with a bright-eyed soul, an unhinged cultist, or something in between until you talk to them.
 Their origins, or why they’re omnipresent, have seldom been addressed, but they add so much life to lands that’d otherwise feel a lot less dynamic.
 With that in mind, let’s see if we can mine any sort of depth out of some of the strangest ones this side of Alrest, Tora and Muimui!

 But first, some backstory.
-Alrest is a world that’s full of baffling rules and decisions.
+Alrest is a world full of baffling rules and decisions.
 As beautiful as it and its Titans are—easily one of the most inspired settings Nintendo’s ever published—why does humanity have no choice but to siphon these majestic beasts until they’re left to rot?
 And what of the Blades, forced into a cycle of servitude and amnesia whenever someone with “aptitude” touches their Core Crystal and becomes their Driver?
 What does “aptitude” even mean?
 Our heroes and villains seek answers, but one pervy mechanic was more concerned with why Blades couldn’t benefit him, in particular.
 Tora’s Grampypon, Professor Soosoo, is the kind of character who’d severely weaken his progeny if he influenced them any more than he did.
-He instilled an unhealthy admiration of maids in his son—the less problematic Professor Tatazo—and grandson, yet also a genuine desire to invent an artificial Blade for the good of Alrest.
+He instilled an unhealthy admiration of maids in his son (the less problematic Professor Tatazo) and grandson, yet also a genuine desire to invent an artificial Blade for the good of Alrest.

 Soosoo also had an assistant.
 Remember him, Muimui?
 He wasn’t very interesting, until he rolled up to the lab with a mask, gun, and flock of goons.
 He shot Soosoo and captured Tatazo, but not before the latter gave Tora all he needed to escape and finish the Blade another day.
 In the present, he does just that with the invention of Poppi and joins his newfound idol Rex on a quest to reach Elysium.
 Upon encountering Muimui yet again in Mor Ardain…Tora can hardly recall him, let alone his betrayal.
 We see the flashback, it’s clear as day that the nerdy Nopon we just met is the one who tore Tora’s family apart, but the inventor didn’t care enough about him to connect the dots.
 See, it’s this sort of thing that I find so funny about Nopon.
 This guy put a bullet in his boss, stole his life’s work, and kidnapped his son for no apparent reason, and now our inability to book him ourselves until the party catches on is all that’s protecting him.